ubc-stat-grad/ubc-stat-grad.github.io/grad-seminars.markdown

 title: Graduate student seminars
 ---

-# Graduate student seminars: by grad students for grad students
+# Graduate student seminars: by graduate students for graduate students

-While the department has [its own seminar series](https://www.stat.ubc.ca/events-calendar), the grad students at UBC statistics also run their own seminars, which have a much more relaxed and informal tone.
+While the department has [its own seminar series](https://www.stat.ubc.ca/events-calendar), the graduate students at UBC statistics also run their own seminars, which have a much more relaxed and informal tone.

-These seminars provide an ideal opportunity for current grad students to practice research presentations in a friendly environment.
+These seminars provide an ideal opportunity for current graduate students to practice research presentations in a friendly environment.
 We also frequently invite alumni that are working in the industry to share their job-hunting and post-academic experience.

-In previous years, the department provided free pizza (yeah, you read that right!) to grad students who attended the seminars.
+In previous years, the department provided free pizza (yeah, you read that right!) to graduate students who attended the seminars.
 During the COVID-19 pandemic, the seminars were online but the food tradition stuck and the organizers gave away online food vouchers.

-If you are interested in presenting at a grad seminar, contact [Gian Carlo](https://www.stat.ubc.ca/users/gian-carlo-di-luvi).
+If you are interested in presenting at a graduate seminar, contact [Gian Carlo](https://www.stat.ubc.ca/users/gian-carlo-di-luvi).

 <div class="span9">